-The project activity involves setting up a new grid-connected solar power plant to harness solar energy and transfer the generated electricity to the NEWNE grid.
+The project activity involves setting up a new solar power plant to harness the power of solar radiation.
 In the absence of the project activity, the equivalent amount of power would have been supplied by the Indian grid, which is fed mainly by fossil fuel-fired plants.
-The power is produced at the grid from the other conventional sources which are predominantly fossil fuel-based.
 Hence, the baseline for the project activity is the equivalent amount of power produced at the Indian grid.